drshahizan/data-analytics/materials/glossary.md

 - Dataset: A collection of data that can be manipulated or analyzed as one unit

 ## F
+- Fairness: A quality of data analysis that does not create or reinforce bias
 - Formula: A set of instructions used to perform a calculation using the data in a spreadsheet
 - Function: A preset command that automatically performs a specified process or task using the data in a spreadsheet

 ## G
 - Gap analysis: A method for examining and evaluating the current state of a process in order to identify opportunities for improvement in the future

+## O
+- Observation: The attributes that describe a piece of data contained in a row of a table

 ## Q
 - Query: A request for data or information from a database